cloudfoundry/cf-acceptance-tests/assets/service_broker/README.md

 --------------------------
 We often need to test how the CC handles many permutations of status code, body, and broker action.
 To make this simple, we've written a script called run_all_cases.rb.
 It requires one parameter, which is a path to a CSV file.
-It also optionally allows two additional paramters, a broker url and a --no-cleanup flag.
+It also optionally allows two additional parameters, a broker url and a --no-cleanup flag.

 The script reads the CSV file and produces a list of test cases.
 For each test case, the script configures the brokers to behave as specified, and then makes the corresponding cf cli command.
 The CLI output is stored in a new CSV file, which has the same